CollapseLabs/gardening-for-engineers/README.md

 Nitrogen (N), phosphorus (P), and potassium (K) are required in the largest amounts; commercial fertilizers are labeled with N-P-K ratios.

 Nitrogen is a key ingredient in many plant substances, including chlorophyll.
+It has large impact for resilience against pests.
 It is used by leafy green crops (like lettuce) and more in the vegetative growth phase of fruiting crops.
 Phosphorus and especially potassium are more important for fruiting crops (such as tomatoes), as evidenced in the following diagram showing the [macronutrient uptake across time for a tomato plant](https://www.haifa-group.com/crop-guide/vegetables/tomato/crop-guide-tomato-plant-nutrition):

 ![Based on https://www.haifa-group.com/crop-guide/vegetables/tomato/crop-guide-tomato-plant-nutrition](img/npk-stages.png)